JieFangD/Automatic-Modulation-Classification/README.md

 - Test_Cumu.m: test the conventional feature-based approach of cumulant
   - Cumulant.m: adjust the feature used for the classification

+- Users need to customize the *config.py* and *Polar-NN-MULT.ipynb* as
+  - `N` : Block length
+  - `K` : Information length
+  - `ebn0` : Desired SNR range

-- AMC_raw.m: generate the training data for NN model and plot the figure in our paper
+- AMC_raw.m: generate the training data for NN model and visualize the figure used in our paper
   - sig2pic.m: transform the received signal to image
   - sig2pic_accu.m: transform the received signal to image with historical information
   - sig2pic_gaussian.m: transform the received signal to image by Gaussian distribution